MoCo Co-op is a cooperative of companies in Montgomery County (MoCo). The common goal of these companies is to promote sustainable industry in MoCo.

 For example, many young people have a desire to buy local.
 They may become frustrated by the limited availability of sustainable products.
 Farmers markets and some super-markets sell locally made food.
 We go further and show that there are stores that sell local, sustainable clothing as well as a number of other companies offering sustainable goods and services.

-That is, we show that it is doable to wear sustainably made local clothing, eat organically grown local food, live in a green home, etc.
+We demonstrate that it is doable to wear sustainably made local clothing, eat organically grown local food, live in a green home, etc.

 What makes MoCo Co-op different from urban farming and other suburban farming initiatives around the country?